warc0s/hdd-failure-rate-ml/README.md

   - Store mappings in a dictionary to avoid redundant API calls and improve efficiency.
   - Assign a generic manufacturer label for unrecognized models.

+> **Note**: This step was ultimately unnecessary, as the LLM (Llama 3.1 70B) successfully extracted the manufacturer for all HDDs.

 ### Step 6: Encoding Manufacturer Information

-Convert the `manufacturer` categorical data into numerical format to be usable by machine learning algorithms.
+Convert the `manufacturer` categorical data into a numerical format to make it usable by machine learning algorithms.

 - **One-Hot Encoding**:
-  - Create binary columns for each manufacturer.
+  - Transform each manufacturer into a binary column.
   - Advantages:
-    - No implicit ordering.
+    - Avoids imposing any order on manufacturers.
-    - Treats manufacturers as independent categories.
+    - Treats each manufacturer as an independent category.
-  - Allows for the inclusion of unknown manufacturers by setting all manufacturer columns to 0.
+  - Chose this method for its flexibility, allowing unknown manufacturers to be represented by setting all columns to 0.

 ---